Chili6666/fusionKit/packages/fusion-kit-contracts/README.md

 - **menuItems**: `ModuleMenuItem[]`
   - An array of sub-menu items, each of which is also a `ModuleMenuItem`.

 ### Module Interface

-The `Module` interface defines the structure for loaded a module, including its identifier, title, description, menu items, and methods for mounting and unmounting the module.
+The `Module` interface defines the structure for bootstrapping a module, including its identifier, title, description, menu items, and methods for mounting and unmounting the module.

 #### Properties

 - **name**: `string`
-  - the name of the module.
+  - The unique identifier for the module.

 - **title**: `string`
   - The display title of the module.